 Marco Ianni PhD student ASAU, CU

 Amanda Lapointe MAS student ASAU, CU

-Dr. José Rosas Vera -Director of the Faculty of Architecture since 2016 at the School of Architecture and Urbanism, Pontificia Universidad Católica de Chile (PUC)- discussed the developments of their PhD program in Architecture, which started in 2004.
+Dr. José Rosas Vera -Director of the School of Architecture (1997-2000), Dean of the Faculty of Architecture, Design and Urban Studies (2005-2012), Director of the Heritage Center (2012-2017) at the Pontificia Universidad Católica de Chile (PUC) discussed the developments of their PhD program in Architecture, which started in 2004.

 Two interVIEWS were conducted: one in the Spanish language in Chile (InterVIEW/LISTEN 2), and a second one in the English language (InterVIEW/READ 3).
 PhD student Nicolas Arellano Risopatron translated the interviewees’ questions in Spanish and conducted the interview held in Santiago, Chile.
 Dr. Rosas Vera was invited to discuss the impact of architectural research in the urban context and the role of the academic institution in the public life of Santiago, and the wider regional and national context.
 Additionally, he reflected on the country’s complex political scenario since the beginning of the Chilean protests in October 2019.